Skill Editor

 Validation Rules

-market-research. - Name must be unique -- you cannot have two skills with the same name in one workspace.
+- Name must be unique -- you cannot have two skills with the same name in one workspace.

 - Description and Instructions are both required and cannot be empty.